gravity-addiction/nstack-monorepo/README.md

 **Work In Progress** The goal with this is to have multiple nativescript projects in the same monorepo.
 I been having good success with angular/api typescripted together in the same monorepo.
 Nativescript code sharing seems ideal.
 I have a few tweeks to the nativescript webpack.config.ts file that it ships with, renamed it to webpack-tns.config.ts with some adjustments.

+Huge shoutout to the guy over at StartBootstrap https://github.com/startbootstrap for his work.
+Their folder structures helped me to conform to standards and also turned me onto using fastify over expressjs.

 ## Quickstart

 Download github source repo, Install nativescript globally, install npm modules to repo root.
 Then proceed to either startup the web and api services or the mobile interface.